Best Stainless Steel Cookware Sets 2026: Top 5 Sets Reviewed

 - Not quite as thick or heavy as All-Clad

-- Made in China (if country of origin matters to you)
+- Made in China, if origin matters to you

-The Tramontina Tri-Ply Clad 12-Piece Cookware Set is the budget champion.
-Made in Brazil with genuine tri-ply construction, it’s been recommended by Cooks Illustrated and America’s Test Kitchen as the best affordable stainless set.
+Why we picked it: this is the budget champion.
+Made in Brazil with genuine tri-ply construction — not just an aluminum disc on the base — it’s been recommended by Cook’s Illustrated and America’s Test Kitchen as the best affordable stainless set.
+If you want tri-ply performance without the tri-ply price, this is where first-time stainless users and budget cooks should start.

 Pros

-- Genuine tri-ply clad construction, not just an aluminum disc
+- Genuine tri-ply clad, not a base disc

 - Recommended by America’s Test Kitchen